+Expenses specific to the Charter School are paid by the Charter School or by YCI then reimbursed by the Charter School.

-Youth Co-Op Charter School and Youth Co-Op Preparatory High School occupy and share space at the same location; therefore many of the shared cost, whenever possible, are directly allocated by management to each school based on the enrollments and space occupancy of the schools.
-However, construction and building costs, and the purchase of certain assets and their related depreciation, are recorded into CMD, which will be combined and allocated to each school in a separate financial report.
-The current special purpose financial report of each school shows only the instructional/operating aspect of the school, and should be read in conjunction with the previously mentioned special purpose combined financial statements in order to present a clearer view of the Youth Co-Op Charter's financial position.
+The current special purpose financial report of each school shows only the instructional/operating aspect of the School, and should be read in conjunction with the previously mentioned special purpose combined report in order to present a clearer view of the Youth Co-Op Charter School Group's financial position.